runtimeverification/k/pending-documentation.md

   ensures ?I inList{Int} Is
 ```

-If elimination of existentials in equatoinal rules is needed, one possible
+If elimination of existentials in equational rules is needed, one possible
 approach would be through [Skolemization](https://en.wikipedia.org/wiki/Skolem_normal_form),
 i.e., replacing the `?` variable with a new uninterpreted function depending
 on the regular variables present in the function.